 Prevent Tooth Loss With Periodontal Scaling In Anchorage, Alaska

-Periodontal scaling is a treatment for gum disease, a condition that causes swelling and soreness in the tissues surrounding your teeth.
-When left unchecked, gum disease can cause you to suffer from tooth loss.
+Periodontal scaling is a treatment for a type of gum disease causing swelling and soreness in the tissues surrounding your teeth.
+When left untreated, gum disease can cause painful tooth loss.
 It is also often associated with chronic conditions such as type 2 diabetes and heart disease.
 Gum disease occurs slowly and if you do not visit the dentist regularly, you may be unaware that you have developed this condition.
 When diagnosed and treated in a timely manner, your teeth can be saved from harm.

 The main cause of gum disease is a build-up of plaque in and around your gum line.
 Plaque contains harmful bacteria and food debris and it can stick to almost all the structures in your oral cavity, including your teeth, crowns and bridges.
 Plaque cannot be avoided – it constantly forms on your teeth and must be frequently removed to maintain optimal dental health.
 Inadequate oral hygiene can cause your gums to become red, sore and swollen.
 However, medical conditions, such as diabetes, and lifestyle habits, such as smoking, can make you more prone to gum disease, regardless of whether or not you follow a strict oral hygiene regime.

 Over time, plaque is able to combine with minerals naturally found in your mouth and form a substance called calculus (tartar).
 Calculus sticks to your teeth and makes them feel rough, attracting even more plaque.
 Calculus does not tend to cause a deterioration in the health of your teeth but can serve to aid plaque build-up.